Train controller, Kaiwhakahaere nekenga tereina

 - oversee and maintain schedules and logistical plans

-- communicate updates to all areas of the rail system
+- communicate updates to areas of rail systems

 - update display boards and communication channels